mendix/cf-mendix-buildpack/README.md

     cf set-env <YOUR_APP> JAVA_VERSION 8

-### Enabling the Mendix Debugger

-You can enable the Mendix Debugger by setting a `DEBUGGER_PASSWORD` environment variable.
-This will enable and open up the debugger for the lifetime of this process and is to be used with caution.
-The debugger is reachable on https://DOMAIN/debugger/.
-You can follow the second half of this [How To](https://world.mendix.com/display/howto50/Debugging+Microflows+Remotely) to connect with the Mendix Business Modeler.
-To stop the debugger, unset the environment variable and restart the application.

 ### Horizontal Scaling

 There are two ways for horizontal scaling in Mendix.
 In Mendix 5.15+ you can use sticky sessions or starting with Mendix 6 you can start Cluster Support (BETA).
 See below on how to activate both these settings.